UP898548/interactive-accessible-map/README.md

 # final-project

+MUST USE FIREFOX IF RUNNING LOCALLY, OTHERWISE SETTINGS PAGE MAY NOT OPERATE CORRECTLY

 Using JS, HTML and CSS to implement an interactive London Underground Map

 Will mark off below when each stage is completed